 a.
 Local law enforcement officials may enforce local travel advisories on a case by case basis.

-Copyright 2014 Jennings County, Indiana Government.
+Official Website of Jennings County, Indiana Government.
+Copyright 2021.
 All rights reserved.

 Information included in this site is believed to be accurate, but is not guaranteed.
 Jennings County is not liable for errors or omissions.